JavaHammes/Z/README.md

-step                - Execute the next instruction over                - Step over the current instruction out                 - Step out of the current function skip <n>            - Advance by n instructions jump <addr>         - Jump to a specific address jump *<offset>      - Jump to base_address + offset jump &<func_name>   - Jump to the address of a function trace <addr>        - Begin tracing at the given address trace *<offset>     - Trace from base_address + offset trace &<func_name>  - Trace from a function's address
+step                - Execute the next instruction over                - Step over the current instruction out                 - Step out of the current function skip <n>            - Advance execution by n instructions jump <addr>         - Jump to a specific address jump *<offset>      - Jump to base_address + offset jump &<func_name>   - Jump to the address of a function trace <addr>        - Begin tracing from the given address trace *<offset>     - Trace from base_address + offset trace &<func_name>  - Trace from a function's address
 ```